First aid training becomes real deal in Duncan after student suffers heart attack - Lake Cowichan Gazette

 Another student was dispatched to get the automated external defibrillator from the office and the instructor in the classroom next door was sent for.

-That instructor was Heather Haslow who brought oxygen and a bag-valve-mask that advanced first aiders are trained to use.
+That instructor was Heather Haskett who brought oxygen and a bag-valve-mask that advanced first aiders are trained to use.

 The three rescuers worked as a team giving CPR, providing oxygen and connecting the AED.